23KAM/followerAnalysis/README.md

 # followerAnalysis
-Small web app for analysing twitter followers, uses the Twitter REST API, in particular: https://dev.twitter.com/overview/api/users
+Small web app for getting data for twitter followers for a specific uses, uses the Twitter REST API, in particular: https://dev.twitter.com/overview/api/users

+# Implementation
+The projected is hosted on the following heroku: